Vrontados: Customs

-Vrontados is well known for its unique Easter celebration known as rouketopolemos (rocket war).
-Every Easter, the Eastern Orthodox churches, Agios Marcos and Erithiani, fire rockets at each other (Rouketopolemos).
-Whoever hits the other church's bell tower first wins the war.
+Vrontados is best-known for its unique Easter custom of the rouketopolemos ("rocket war").
+Every Easter, the two Eastern Orthodox parishes of Saint Mark's and Panagia Erithiani, fire skyrockets at each other.
+Whoever hits the opposing church's bell tower first wins the war.

-Historical References
+Historical references

 The legendary Poet Homer was supposedly born or at least lived for a long time in Chios.
 On the north side of the Vrontados coast is the so-called "Homer's stone", a rather uncomfortable natural rock throne where according to the legend the poet sang and taught.

-According to tradition, Christopher Columbus, visited Vrontados in order to study nautical charts and get information of experienced Vrondadian seamen who would help him to his great voyage for the discovery of America.
+According to tradition, Christopher Columbus visited Vrontados in order to study nautical charts and get information from experienced Vrontadian seamen who would help him on his voyages to the Americas.